AI, progress & app workflow

 Keep the claim narrow

 Keep comparison language fair and limited to visible criteria.
-For "How to keep angle consistency private, useful, and realistic", stay inside AI-assisted planning, private progress review, and human judgment.
+For "Private workflow: angle consistency", stay inside AI-assisted planning, private progress review, and human judgment.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources